 After waking up, I started ordering the charts under the chart table.
 Everything, I mean everything, was in the wrong place.
 When I had left Greece in early May, the painters were scraping all the woodwork inside the cabin and in order to do so, had moved things around.
 When they finished they did put everything away again, but, of course, they could not possibly remember where.
 The charts were under the chart table all right, but they were completely scrambled.
 It will take many days to put everything back in its place.
 Fortunately I did have a computerized inventory arranged by location.
 Also, most of the cabinets, while they were clean, were full of saw dust from all the sanding.

 We, and Mark, left Vourkari at 1055 and motored, the wind being a mere 5 knots WSW, the 8.6 M to Koundouros [37° 34.7' N 24° 16.6' E] where we arrived at 1130.
 On the way, I started the water maker.
 To my great relief it was working very well.
 Byron was already there and directed me to a permanent mooring.
-This mooring belongs to a friend of his.
+This mooring belonged to a friend of his.
 So there was no anchoring.
 If life could always be that easy!

 I spent some time finding a spare electric plug and connecting it to a new anchoring light that I brought from the US.
 This light uses LEDs (Light Emitting Diodes) rather then incandescent bulbs and consumes very little current.
 It also has a light sensor that automatically turns it on when it is dark and off in the morning when there is light.